Privacy Notice ResidencyAI

 1. What is this Privacy Notice about?

-This Privacy Notice explains how we process personal data, primarily in connection with our website and our business, which consists in offering AI-powered mock interview and single question practice sessions for medical residencies and similar programs with an interview in the application process, including an assessment of the interview (collectively, the "Services").
+This Privacy Notice explains how we process personal data, primarily in connection with our website and our business, which consists in offering AI-powered application preparation services.
+These may include interview practice, feedback on application documents such as resumes, CVs, personal statements, essays, or similar materials, headshot generation, and related feedback or assessment features (collectively, the "Services").
 If you would like more information about our data processing, please feel free to contact us (sec.
 2).

 2. Who is responsible for processing your data?